jesus9710/Histopathologic-Cancer-Detection/Docs/configuration.md

 - **valid_batch_size** : size of validation batch used by validation dataloader
 - **test_batch_size** : size of test batch used by test dataloader
 - **num_workers** : number of cpu cores used by dataloaders
 - **pin_memory**: boolean value.
-If true dataLoader will automatically put the fetched data Tensors in pinned memory
+If true dataLoaders will automatically put the fetched data Tensors in pinned memory

 ### Sampling